 Facebook / Bexar County Sheriff's Office

-On Sunday, the New York Times reported
+In early October, investigations by the New York Times

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.